redux-saga/saga-query/README.md

   );
   const data = useSelector(selector);

-  // since we are using `takeLatest` if this action gets dispatched multiple
+  // since we are using `takeLeading` if this action gets dispatched multiple
   // times it will cancel all actions before the first one dispatched useEffect(() => {
     dispatch(action);